Bicycle pedal: Flat and platform

 Traditionally, platform pedals were pedals with a relatively large flat area for the foot to rest on, in contrast to the quill pedal which had very little surface area.

 One form of the platform pedal had a large flat top area and flat bottom for use with toe clips and toe straps.
 They were designed for greater comfort when using shoes with less than rigid soles.
 They typically had a smaller cutaway underside giving greater cornering clearance, which was often needed for track cycling.
 They were often marketed as being more aerodynamic than conventional quill pedals.

 Attaching the shoes to the pedals gives the user more control over the pedal movements.
 There are two methods for attaching a cyclist's shoes to their pedals: toe clips – a basket-and-strap device which hold the foot in place – and so-called clipless pedals, where specialized shoes with built-in bindings attach to compatible pedals.

 In mountain biking (MTB) and BMX, platform pedals typically refer to any flat pedal without a cage.
 BMX riders typically use plastic pedals made of nylon, polycarbonate, or carbon reinforced plastic, although aluminum alloy and magnesium are not uncommon pedal body materials.
 Mountain bikers tend to use aluminum or magnesium because of the necessary use of metal studs to offer grip while the pedals are wet, muddy and slippery.
 BMXers tend to prefer platforms to cage pedals because they offer more support and grip for flexible "skate" shoes by using short metal studs.
 Cage pedals are more popular in the low end mountain bike range.
 In general, cage pedals are uncommon in all types of biking, although there is a niche market within mountain biking.

 Platform pedals are available in a wide variety of types and prices, ranging from disposable plastic units used for test rides on new bicycles to high-end downhill models.
 Budget models may be made of steel or aluminum and incorporate reflectors for safer riding on streets at night, in addition to complying with some traffic laws.
 Less expensive platform pedals are generally considered disposable and cannot be rebuilt when worn out.

+Mountain bike platform pedals made of nylon composite, with replaceable traction pins and sealed bearings.

 More expensive platform pedals for the mountain bike market are available with replaceable metal traction pins and cartridge bearings.
 Lightweight pedals intended for freeride and downhill cycling have been made from exotic metals such as magnesium.

 Toe clips typically are generally not installed on this type of pedal because they are considered unsafe by some MTB and BMX riders.
 In downhill racing, the extra power and grip offered by clipped pedals is used at the risk of clipped in crashing in which the bicycle can potentially stay attached to the foot of the victim.
 However, fixed gear riders have started using fabric straps instead.